Content

 View about 15 minutes of a political debate of your choice (e.g., Parliament Question Time, Youtube campus debate, etc.).
 List all logical fallacies, heuristics, and cognitive errors/biases used.
 What now do you make of the veracity of the arguments being put forward?

-Now list the logical fallacies, heuristics, and cognitive errors/biases you are prone to using.
-What are some simple steps you can take to stop falling into these bad traps?
+What are some simple steps you can take to stop falling into similar bad habits?

 500 20.0